(The FRENCH, DUTCH and ENGLISH to AMERICA – continued)

 Virginia society was marked by class differences, with the Church of England considered a part of social high standing.
 Many of the successful tobacco growers among the Virginians looked upon Puritans as subversives.
-Those with thousands of acres of land considered themselves aristocracy.
-Some tobacco growers possessed several hundred acres of land, while numerous others owned between 50 and 200 acres.
-Some of the latter had been indentured servants who had served their time during years long past.
-Many of those who were just recently freed from servitude did not have the opportunity to acquire land that the older freed men had.
+Those with thousands of acres of land, including tobacco growers, considered themselves aristocracy.
+Those who owned between 50 and 200 acres had been indentured servants who had served their time during years long past, while many just recently freed from servitude didn't have the opportunity to acquire land that the older freed men had.
 The large plantation owners did not want competition from more growers and sought to limit the opportunities of these others.
-The established plantation owners looked askance at the landless young men wandering the colony, fearing they would turn to crime.
-And the young men without property were likely to wander into what Europeans called the frontier – to establish themselves as best they could.
+They looked askance at the landless young men wandering the colony, fearing the wanderers would turn to crime, while young men without property were wandering into what was called the frontier to establish themselves as best they could.

-With the diminished supply of whites to work their plantations, and Indians unwilling to turn themselves into plantation slaves, the plantation owners of Virginia bought an increasing number of slaves from Africa, Virginia's slave population rising from around 2,000 in 1671 to around 4,000 in 1690.
-And by 1700 there were 16,000 blacks in Virginia – 28 per cent of what has been estimated as the 57,000 Virginia colonists in 1700.
+With the diminished supply of whites to work their plantations, and Indians unwilling to turn themselves into plantation slaves, the plantation owners of Virginia bought an increasing number of slaves from Africa.
+Virginia's slave population rose from around 2,000 in 1671 to around 4,000 in 1690.
+And by 1700 there were 16,000 blacks in Virginia – 28 percent of what has been estimated as the 57,000 Virginia colonists in 1700.

-Some plantation owners were unusually kind towards their slaves, but even they resorted to brutal methods to control recalcitrant slaves.
-Blacks who did not take to slavery might be punished by having a finger or arm cut off.
-But this diminished the productivity of the slave, and other punishments were used, whippings being the most common disincentive to disobedience.
-Whether the slaves received decent food or a roof that kept out most of the rain depended upon the master.
+Whether slaves received decent food or a roof that kept out most of the rain depended on the master.
+Some plantation owners were kind towards their slaves, but even they resorted to brutal methods to control recalcitrant slaves.
+Blacks might be punished by having a finger or arm cut off.
+But this diminished the productivity of the slave, and other punishments might be used.
+Whipping was the most common disincentive to disobedience.

-England's colony at Barbados was its major source of sugar and molasses.
+England's Caribbean colony at Barbados, near Guiana, was its major source of sugar and molasses.
 During the Cromwell era it was a refuge for royalists.
-In the 1660s, hard times hit the growers in Barbados, and some of them, and some Royalists, migrated to the Carolinas.
+In the 1660s, hard times hit the growers on Barbados.
+Some of them and some Royalists migrated to the Carolinas.
 In 1663, Charles created the Carolina Charter, giving to eight "true and absolute Lords Proprietors [sic]" control over territory south of Virginia.
-The proprietors were obliged to pay rent, or a tax, to the king and one fourth of all the gold and silver mined there.
+The proprietors were obliged to pay rent, or a tax, to the king and one-fourth of all the gold and silver mined there.
 And they were free to establish government, churches, customs duties, to tax people and to suppress rebellion as they saw fit.

 In trying to build their colonies in the Carolinas, the proprietors sought European settlers where they could get them.
 People willing to migrate were rare.
 It was a migrants market, with the colonial proprietors promising freedom of worship with "liberty of conscience" for all, a representative legislature and taxation by collective agreement.

 The colony's proprietors offered large tracts of land to some wealthy Englishmen, one receiving 12,000 acres, another 35,800 acres.
 South Carolina was developing similar to Virginia, with many of the planters descended from English families of moderate wealth.
 By 1700 the number of black slaves in South Carolina was around 2,400.
-The Indians serving the Europeans as slaves numbered around 200.
-And the Europeans numbered around 3,300. [note] This was only a little more than at Albemarle, but they tended to be more affluent.
+Indians serving the Europeans as slaves numbered around 200.
+Europeans in South Carolina numbered around 3,300. note18 This was only a little more than at Albemarle, but they tended to be more affluent.

 Slavery was in greater demand where the slaves were needed in gangs at a common task and where the climate did not require expensive winter clothing and warm housing.
+That was not Massachusetts.
 The number of slaves in Massachusetts in 1680 has been estimated at 120.
 Most of them were domestic servants.
-Slaves in Massachusetts could own and inherit property, and whites and blacks were held to be equal before the law (except that the law permitted the slavery of blacks).
+Slaves in Massachusetts could own and inherit property, and whites and blacks were held to be equal before the law except that the law permitted the slavery of blacks.
 Slaves could give testimony in court, and they had the right to counsel and due process.